shane-kerr/pycaponic/README.md

 | `link_errors` | A set of errors on receiving this packet which may contain "symbol", "preamble", "start frame delimiter", "unaligned fram", "wrong inter-frame gap", "packet too short", and "CRC" |

-Like pcap files, PcapNG files can be read directly, although using the PcapNGFile class.
+Like pcap files, PcapNG files can be read directly, although using the PcapNGFile class instead of the PcapFile.
 You will probably want to decode the captured data, although this is slightly more complicated than for pcap files since the interface used can be different for each packet and may have a different link layer.
-At end of file an EOFError exception is raised.
+At end of file an `EOFError` exception is raised.

 ```python
 with open('nextgen.pcap', 'rb') as fp: